datum-cloud/awesome-alt-clouds/README.md

 A curated list of **Alt Clouds** — non-hyperscale cloud providers delivering specialized infrastructure and services.

-Alt Clouds provide value ”as a service“ directly on top of infrastructure.
+Alt Clouds provide value "as a service" directly on top of infrastructure.
 They cater to specific workloads, compliance requirements, and developer needs, offering transparency, automation, and critical services with public SLAs.

 ## Contents